nulib-ds/dsgn-106/9-writing-the-story-of-design/writing-the-story-of-design-9.md

 Once you have finished doing this, you need to write the next part\--the part where the cliffhanger of the background/intro of \"in a world\" pick up.
 You have us rooting for a solution, and we understand the stakes, so you now have to deliver!
 Please write the **Design Concept and Rationale** section here.
 Note that the first paragraph or two should give a thick description (measurements, movements, etc.) of the design, and there should be lots of images.
 The next part (which is the rationale) is to explain how you have addressed **each requirement** in your project definition.
 Remember not to make this boring\--you need to sell us on how brilliant this solution is!

 > ![](_static/chapter1/1.png)
->
-> This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by-nc/4.0/>
->
-> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.